 A content management system (CMS) is a necessary element of an online store for creating, publishing, and keeping content updated, without tasking developers with changing the website’s code every time.

 For a platform that deals with sensitive payment data, cyber protection is always a top priority.
 Best practices for ecommerce websites include sending encrypted data over the web with TLS (transport layer security) and SSL (secure sockets layers), as well as HTTPS encryption.

 Customers spend an increasing share of their shopping time while on their phones.
 For a digital commerce website, it is paramount to have an interface and content adapted for mobile devices so that people can get the same shopping experience on phones as on devices with larger screens.

 While a mobile-optimized web shop is a valuable step towards raising sales and attracting customers, a dedicated mobile app with all features of a website can contribute to even better results.
 Sometimes, as in the case of an app for an online book shop created by Surf, a mobile version can become the one that initially comes out with new updates that are later transferred to the web-based store.

 6 steps for developing a custom ecommerce website

 Creating an ecom website is a complex process that involves much more than the coding itself.
-In this part of the article, we’ll take a look at the main stages that custom ecommerce website development entails.
+In this part of the article, we’ll take a look at the main prods that custom ecommerce website development entails.